mbartlett21/PaperWM/CONTRIBUTING.md

 ### Governance

-If it's not clear who will make a decision, it's [@smichel17]'s decision.
+If it's not clear who will make a decision, it's the current maintainer's decision.
-My goal is to make as few decisions this way as possible.

-Over time we'll add more to this section, as we figure out how we want to work.

 [@hedning]: https://github.com/hedning
 [@olejorgenb]: https://github.com/olejorgenb